 Estimated coastwide biomass of Chinook salmon relative to the average biomass for the base period of 1979 to 1982 for each of the eight areas in our model.

 Supplemental Figure 2:

-The estimated deficit of Chinook salmon (predator needs versus prey availability) by ocean age (a), predator (b), region (c), and month of the year (d).
+The estimated deficit of Chinook salmon (predator needs versus prey availability) aggregated by ocean age (a), predator (b), region (c), and month of the year (d).